LibreCat/Catmandu-EuropePMC/README.md

 # NAME

-Catmandu::EuropePMC - Blah blah blah
+Catmandu::EuropePMC - A bundle of Catmandu modules for working with data from EuropePMC

 # SYNOPSIS